 Operational CRMs are software that streamline day-to-day business operations across sales, marketing, customer service, and back office teams by automating administrative, non-revenue-generating tasks.
 The top options include features for automation as well as project management, lead nurturing, and general internal and external communications.
 To help you choose the right CRM, we reviewed a range of options and determined the best ones and their use cases.

-The top eight operational CRM solutions include:
+The top six operational CRM solutions include:

 Note: All per-user prices are based on an annual subscription unless otherwise noted.